Miloxer02/Miloxer02/README.md

 ## 📈 Long-Term Goal

-To become a **quantitative analyst** focused on data-driven strategies, risk-adjusted returns, and advanced modeling.
+To become a **quantitative analyst** focused on data-driven strategies, risk-adjusted returns, and advanced trading modeling.

 ---